The blockchain paradox: Why distributed ledger technologies may do little to transform the economy

 Reputation is only a limited solution, however.
 It only works within communities where reputational information spreads effectively, and traders may still defect if the payoff from doing so is greater than the loss of future trade.
 Modern large-scale market economies where people trade with strangers on a daily basis are only possible because of another solution: third-party enforcement.
 In particular, this means state-enforced contracts and bills of exchange enforced by banks.
 These third parties in essence force parties to cooperate and to follow through with their promises.

 Besides trade, another example of the problem of cooperation is currency.
-Currency can be modeled as a multiplayer game of Prisoners’ Dilemma.
+Currency can be modelled as a multiplayer game of Prisoners’ Dilemma.
 Traders collectively have an interest in maintaining a stable currency, because it acts as a lubricant to trade.
 But each trader individually has an interest in debasing the currency, in the sense of paying with fake money (what in blockchain-speak is referred to as double spending).
 Again the classic solution to this dilemma is third-party enforcement: the state polices metal currencies and punishes counterfeiters, and banks control ledgers and prevent people from spending money they don’t have.

-So third-party enforcement is the dominant model of economic organization in today’s market economies.
+So third-party enforcement is the dominant model of economic organisation in today’s market economies.
 But it’s not without its problems.
 The enforcer is in a powerful position in relation to the enforced: banks could extract exorbitant fees, and states could abuse their power by debasing the currency, illegitimately freezing assets, or enforcing contracts in unfair ways.
 One classic solution to the problems of third-party enforcement is competition.
 Bank fees are kept in check by competition: the enforced can switch to another enforcer if the fees get excessive.

 But competition is not always a viable solution: there is a very high cost to switching to another state (i.e. becoming a refugee) if your state starts to abuse its power.
 Another classic solution is accountability: democratic institutions that try to ensure the enforcer acts in the interest of the enforced.
 For instance, the interbank payment messaging network SWIFT is a cooperative society owned by its member banks.
-The members elect a Board of Directors that is the highest decision making body in the organization.
+The members elect a Board of Directors that is the highest decision making body in the organisation.
 This way, they attempt to ensure that SWIFT does not try to extract excessive fees from the member banks or abuse its power against them.
 Still, even accountability is not without its problems, since it comes with the politics of trying to reconcile different members’ diverging interests as best as possible.

 Into this picture enters blockchain: a technology where third-party enforcers are replaced with a distributed network that enforces the rules.
 It can enforce contracts, prevent double spending, and cap the size of the money pool all without participants having to cede power to any particular third party who might abuse the power.
 No rent-seeking, no abuses of power, no politics — blockchain technologies can be used to create “math-based money” and “unstoppable” contracts that are enforced with the impartiality of a machine instead of the imperfect and capricious human bureaucracy of a state or a bank.
-This is why so many people are so excited about blockchain: its supposed ability change economic organization in a way that transforms dominant relationships of power.
+This is why so many people are so excited about blockchain: its supposed ability change economic organisation in a way that transforms dominant relationships of power.

-Unfortunately this turns out to be a naive understanding of blockchain, and the reality is inevitably less exciting.
+Unfortunately this turns out to be a naïve understanding of blockchain, and the reality is inevitably less exciting.
 Let me explain why.
-In economic organization, we must distinguish between enforcing rules and making rules.
+In economic organisation, we must distinguish between enforcing rules and making rules.
 Laws are rules enforced by state bureaucracy and made by a legislature.
-The SWIFT Protocol is a set of rules enforced by SWIFTNet (a centralized computational system) and made, ultimately, by SWIFT’s Board of Directors.
+The SWIFT Protocol is a set of rules enforced by SWIFTNet (a centralised computational system) and made, ultimately, by SWIFT’s Board of Directors.
 The Bitcoin Protocol is a set of rules enforced by the Bitcoin Network (a distributed network of computers) made by — whom exactly?
 Who makes the rules matters at least as much as who enforces them.
 Blockchain technology may provide for completely impartial rule-enforcement, but that is of little comfort if the rules themselves are changed.
 This rule-making is what we refer to as governance.

 Using Bitcoin as an example, the initial versions of the protocol (ie. the rules) were written by the pseudonymous Satoshi Nakamoto, and later versions are released by a core development team.
 The development team is not autocratic: a complex set of social and technical entanglements means that other people are also influential in how Bitcoin’s rules are set; in particular, so-called mining pools, headed by a handful of individuals, are very influential.
 The point here is not to attempt to pick apart Bitcoin’s political order; the point is that Bitcoin has not in any sense eliminated human politics; humans are still very much in charge of setting the rules that the network enforces.

-There is, however, no formal process for how governance works in Bitcoin, because for a very long time these politics were not explicitly recognized, and many people don’t recognize them, preferring instead the idea that Bitcoin is purely “math-based money” and that all the developers are doing is purely apolitical plumbing work.
+There is, however, no formal process for how governance works in Bitcoin, because for a very long time these politics were not explicitly recognised, and many people don’t recognise them, preferring instead the idea that Bitcoin is purely “math-based money” and that all the developers are doing is purely apolitical plumbing work.
 But what has started to make this position untenable and Bitcoin’s politics visible is the so-called “block size debate” — a big disagreement between factions of the Bitcoin community over the future direction of the rules.
 Different stakeholders have different interests in the matter, and in the absence of a robust governance mechanism that could reconcile between the interests, this has resulted in open “warfare” between the camps over social media and discussion forums.

 Will competition solve the issue?
 Multiple “forks” of the Bitcoin protocol have emerged, each with slightly different rules.
 But network economics teaches us that competition does not work well at all in the presence of strong network effects: everyone prefers to be in the network where other people are, even if its rules are not exactly what they would prefer.
 Network markets tend to tip in favour of the largest network.
 Every fork/split diminishes the total value of the system, and those on the losing side of a fork may eventually find their assets worthless.